UK data protection law

-These changes will affect all organisations that collect or use individuals’ personal information (data controllers), from private sector companies to public authorities, from large charities to members’ clubs.
-Many will see the compliance burden increase significantly and some will need to appoint a Data Protection Officer.
+These new laws affect all organisations that collect or use people's personal information (data controllers), from private sector companies to public authorities, from large charities to members' clubs.

 - data protection training for staff, board members and trustees including obligations on data controllers and data processors under the GDPR